beeware/toga/docs/reference/api/mainwindow.rst

 A :class:`toga.MainWindow` is a :class:`toga.Window` that can serve as the main interface to an application.
 A :class:`toga.MainWindow` may optionally have a toolbar.
-The presentation of :class:`toga.MainWindow` is highly platform dependent:
+The presentation of :class:`toga.MainWindow` is platform dependent:

 * On desktop platforms that place menus inside windows (e.g., Windows, and most Linux window managers), a :class:`toga.MainWindow` instance will display a menu bar that